Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

 Why Do Business with Japan?

-- Japan’s consumer economy is large, broad-based, and sophisticated.
-Per capita income of $42,197 underpins its strength as a consumer market.
+Japan’s consumer economy is large, broad-based, and sophisticated.
+Per capita income of about $43,000 underpins its strength as a consumer market.

-- Japan’s rapidly aging and declining population continue to send ripple effects through its society and economy, shaping present and future demand in economic spheres as disparate as robotics and pharmaceuticals, franchising, and real estate.
+Japan’s rapidly aging and declining population continues to send ripple effects through its society and economy, shaping present and future demand in economic spheres as disparate as robotics and pharmaceuticals, franchising, and real estate.

 Japan’s population is declining as it ages rapidly.
 The population may decrease by as much as one third by 2060, from 127 million to 87 million.
 The proportion of the population older than 65 will rise from 27% today to 40% by 2060.
 The Japanese Government and business community seek to offset the effects of this demographic decline on economic growth and government budget resources, but Japan’s aging and declining population will shape demand and opportunities throughout the economy.